 What’s the Safety Culture?

-Is our gap analysis correct in its placement of priority?
+Is our gap analysis a priority?

-Build a plan
+Building a plan

-Execute the plan
+Executing the plan

-Large organizations need to take little steps in order to enact change, with a fluid action plan in place our consultant will work with your representative to implement the items on a priority-based approach.
+Large organizations need to take little steps in order to enact change.
+With a fluid action plan in place our consultant will work with your representative to implement the items on a priority-based approach.